4 Christian Books to Read About Politics

 Politics.
 Love them or hate them; they are a part of our everyday life, and we just can’t seem to avoid.
 As believers, politics can be tough to navigate as we try to balance between being good stewards of our right to vote and understanding our commitment to God’s moral law.

 With this in mind, we’ve asked a few of our Woodside Campus Pastors to share the books they recommend for Christians trying to traverse the sea of politics.
-While there are lots of options, we’ve narrowed it down to five — for now.
+While there are lots of options, we’ve narrowed it down to four— for now.

 Below, we’ve given a brief description of each book and a link to access or purchase them.
 We hope these books will encourage you as you navigate political conversations and seasons with those you interact with daily.